 Lisa has never had issues with TrialPad’s performance, and has sometimes had to pull up documents for the other side in the midst of trial.
 Part of her assuredness on the solid nature of TrialPad is ensuring that any hardware in the courtroom works first.
 Lisa always goes to court ahead of trial to make sure all the built-in equipment works.
 Lisa said, “Even if you are in Federal Court, don’t just trust that the courtroom technology will work; go check it out, bring connectors, bring your Apple TV, plug everything in and test.”
 Even if the court has its own system, she still brings a backup projector, screen, various adaptors, and Apple TV - just in case.

-Lisa’s team helped win that recent 8-figure verdict using all the LitSuite apps.
+Lisa’s team helped win that recent 8-figure verdict using all the LIT SUITE apps.
 Additionally, she’s been using TrialPad and Zoom for mediation, focus groups, hearing, and depositions.
 And, she’s excited to get the chance to send documents and videos back to the jury with ExhibitsPad!

-Update from Lisa:
+Updates from Lisa:

 Lisa sent us this email: “RE: Mac app Inspires — ‘...the day I’d been putting off came to pass.
 [I] ordered a new MacBookPro JUST so I could get the Mac apps!
 My trusty iMac 27 won’t support Monterey.
 Finally just became obsolete… and I NEED those LIT SUITE apps.’”